cimryan/teslausb/doc/OneStepSetup.md

 1. Mount the card again, and in the `boot` directory create a `teslausb_setup_variables.conf` file to export the same environment varibles normally needed for manual setup (including archive info, Wifi, and push notifications (if desired).
 A sample conf file is located in the `boot` folder on the SD card.

-    The file should contain the entries below at a minimum, but **replace with your own values**:
+    The file should contain the entries below at a minimum, but **replace with your own values**.
+Be sure that your WiFi password is enclosed in single quotes, and that if it contains one or more single quote characters you replace each single quote character with a backslash followed by a single quote character.

+    For example, if your password were
     ```
+    a'b
+    ```
+    you would have

+    ```
+    export sharepassword='a\'b'
+    ```

+    Example file:

+    ```
     export archiveserver=Nautilus
     export sharename=SailfishCam
     export shareuser=sailfish
-    export sharepassword=pa$$w0rd
+    export sharepassword='pa$$w0rd'
     export campercent=100
     export SSID=your_ssid
     export WIFIPASS=your_wifi_password